dport96/ITM352/morea/130.Assignment1/experience-Assignment1_alt.md

 (0) Create a directory for your application.
 You *MUST* name it `<your lastname>_<your firstname>_Assignment1`.
 This is needed for when you deploy your application on the ITM-VM server.

-(1) Make a JSON object for each of your products and include the relevant details for the product such as `name, price, description`, etc. You must include a `quantity_available` attribute to each product.
+(1) Make a JSON object for each of your products and include the relevant details for the product such as `name, price, description`, etc. You must include a `total_sold` attribute to each product.
 You will need to identify each item you are offering by a unique name or number.

 _ Example_ :